SuyashJoshi179/TryScape/README.md

 # TryScape

-**See yourself in any outfit, anywhere.** TryScape uses Azure OpenAI's DALL-E 3 to generate photorealistic images of you wearing specific outfits in any location you can imagine.
+**See yourself in any outfit, anywhere.** TryScape uses Azure OpenAI's gpt-image-1 to generate photorealistic images of you wearing specific outfits in any location you can imagine.

 ## Features

 - 🖼️ **Photo Upload**: Upload your photo and clothing images
-- 🎨 **AI-Powered Generation**: Uses Azure OpenAI DALL-E 3 for high-quality image generation
+- 🎨 **AI-Powered Image Editing**: Uses Azure OpenAI gpt-image-1 for high-quality image generation
 - 📍 **Any Location**: Visualize yourself at any location in the world
 - 👔 **Outfit Visualization**: See how different outfits look on you
 - 🌐 **Web Interface**: Easy-to-use web application